ElenaStoeva/web-development/design-plan/design-journey.md

 5. Support multiple tags per plant.
 Currently, each plant can only have one tag.
 6. Add more user credentials to the database.
 7. Implement user access.
+8. Implement login/logout control.
-8. Polish design of website.
+9. Polish design of website.
-9. Clean up and organize code.
+10. Clean up and organize code.
 (DONE)
-10. Fix filled values in Edit form on the Edit page.
+11. Fix filled values in Edit form on the Edit page.
-11. Test all pages.
+12. Test all pages.
 ```

 ### Accessibility Audit (Final Submission)